 Congratulations, you’ve set up the perfect online art store!
 In your journey to take control of your creative career, you have made an important step.
 However the next step, the marketing, is singularly the most important one.
 It requires hard work, strategy and focus but the attainable goal is complete creative freedom in your career.
 Worth the effort, right?

-We are here to help you take this step, starting with the store launch marketing.
+We are here to help you take this step.
 So, why should you listen to us?
 Because fulfilling online art sales is what we do, and over the past 4 years we’ve seen a wave of artists transform their creative careers.
 And it isn’t just luck.
 Those who have achieved success have learnt and applied a clear yet repeatable marketing strategy.

 So, stick the kettle on and take some time to carefully read this article.
 It has been researched using hundreds of marketing tips we’ve seen work time and again by hundreds of successful artists, many of whom make over $100k in art print sales per year, some well in excess of that.